-Sexual Violence Response (SVR) provides trauma-informed, confidential support focused on interpersonal violence and harassment.
-As a comprehensive team of 12, SVR works within the three-point model of Advocacy, Prevention, and Outreach, utilizing all three of these approaches to address sexual and intimate partner violence.
-SVR has Survivor Advocates (SA) who assist survivors and co-survivors of sexual, intimate partner, and gender-based violence by helping them navigate the various systems, explore rights and options, while also supporting their choices.
+Sexual Violence Response (SVR) provides confidential (New York Civil Practice Law 4510) trauma-informed, support focused on various forms of interpersonal violence and harassment.
+As a comprehensive team of 12.5 professionals, SVR works within the three-point model of Advocacy, Prevention, and Outreach, utilizing all three of these approaches to address interpersonal violence.
+SVR is a New York State Department of Health (NYS-DOH) certified rape crisis center and has Survivor Advocates (SA) who assist survivors and co-survivors of sexual, intimate partner, and gender-based violence, stalking, and harassment by helping them navigate the various systems, explore rights and options, while also supporting their choices.
 Survivor Advocates mobilize systems that impact students in both a short- and long-term capacity; during and after an abusive or traumatic experience.
 Survivor Advocates also support students who may be dealing with previous exposure to these types of issues.

-SVR implements prevention as a strategy for eradicating the underlying conditions that foster unhealthy, abusive, and violent behaviors.
-These strategies are the focal point of SVR workshops around issues of consent, healthy sexuality, relationships, issues of violence, strategies to support survivors, bystander intervention, and other proactive ways to maintain the safety of the campus community.
+SVR implements training, education, and prevention efforts as a strategy for eradicating the underlying conditions that foster unhealthy, abusive, and violent behaviors.
+These strategies are the focal point of SVR workshops around issues of consent, healthy sexuality, healthy relationships, dynamics of violence, strategies to support survivors, bystander intervention, and other proactive ways to foster a healthy and accountable campus community.

-Requests for workshops or training can be sent via email to syrprevention@columbia.edu.
-For more information, please visit http://health.columbia.edu/svr.
+Requests for trainings or educational programs can be sent via email to svresponse@cumc.columbia.edu.

+For more information, please visit health.columbia.edu/svr